 In the Board of Directors Meeting No. 3/2016/405 on February 25, 2016, the Board endorsed the Audit Committee's report on the adequacy of internal control system of the Company.
 The report states that PTTEP and our subsidiaries designed and followed the internal control system adequately in order to minimize key risks potentially harmful to the Company's operations.
 If control deficiencies are detected, they will be corrected and continuously improved to suit the current and future businesses as well as to comply with related laws and regulations.
-The Audit Committee also provides recommendations as disclosed in the "The Audit Committee Report" part under the "Reports of the Sub-Committees" (page 132).
+The Audit Committee also provides recommendations as disclosed in the "The Audit Committee Report" part under the "Internal Control Assessment".